Siphonophora/mjconrad.com/_posts/2021/2021-12-30-dotnet6-exceptions-in-background-service-workers.md

   teaser: /images/2021/dotnet6-managing-exceptions-in-backgroundservice-or-ihostedservice-workers/teaser-500x300.png
 ---

 This post applies to **.Net 6 and after**.
 DotNet 6 introduces a welcome change to exceptions which is discussed here.
-A full discussion of [exception handling in .Net 5 and before is available](/blog/manging-exceptions-in-backgroundservice-or-ihostedservice-workers).
+A full discussion of [background service exception handling in .Net 5 and before is available](/blog/manging-exceptions-in-backgroundservice-or-ihostedservice-workers).
 {: .notice--warning}

 With the breaking change in .Net 6, exception handling is now much more straight forward, so long as you inherit from `BackgroundService`. **If you implement `IHostedService` yourself, then you are not getting any new protections in .Net 6. so be sure to use `BackgroundService`**.
 By default, if a `BackgroundService` has an unhandled exception, the whole application will now crash.
 This aligns with our normal expectations, so I expect a bit less confusion around this feature going forward.
 The other good news is while this is a 'breaking' change, if you were already managing worker exceptions properly, you don't need to do anything new.

-BackgroundService and its interface IHostedService allow you to define long running services which can be hosted as a stand alone Windows or Linux Service, or as part of a web app or other application.
+`BackgroundService` and its interface `IHostedService` allow you to define long running services which can be hosted as a stand alone Windows or Linux Service, or as part of a web app or other application.
 In this post, we will cover exception handling for hosted services and take a deeper look into how these services are hosted than is covered in the  [documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-6.0&tabs=visual-studio).

 Before getting to some best practices and a sample implementation, let's take a quick look at the classes and interfaces involved.
 First is the `IHostedService` interface.
 As we can see, this defines `StartAsync` and `StopAsync` both of which take cancelation tokens.
 See the comments in the code for what each token does.